dionvou/vesuvius_ink_detection/README.md

 ## Acknowledgments

+This repository is based on and adapted from the [villa ink-detection repository](https://github.com/ScrollPrize/villa/tree/main/ink-detection), which contains the **First Place Vesuvius Grand Prize solution**.
+The original repository is part of the First Place Grand Prize Submission to the Vesuvius Challenge 2023 from Youssef Nader, Luke Farritor, and Julian Schilliger.

 - Vesuvius Challenge organizers
-- PyTorch Lightning team
-- HuggingFace Transformers library
-- Albumentations library
+- Youssef Nader, Luke Farritor, and Julian Schilliger for their groundbreaking work
+- AWS resources were provided by the National Infrastructures for Research and Technology GRNET and funded by the EU Recovery and Resiliency Facility.

 ## Contact

-For questions or issues, please open a GitHub issue or contact [contact information].
+For questions or issues, please open a GitHub issue or contact voulgarakisdion@gmail.com .

 ---

 **Project Status**: Active Development

-**Last Updated**: 2024
+**Last Updated**: 2025

-**Contributors**: [List contributors]
+**Contributors**: